A CEO role is in the sights of some CIOs - we look at those who made the leap from CIO to Chief Executive Officer

 Former CIO for GE Jamie Miller became president and

 CEO for GE Transportation in October 2015.
 Since her appointment, Miller has spoken about her plans to deliver the company's industrial technology strategy supplying to rail, mining and drilling industries.
+Miller has stepped down from her CEO role and is now the Chief Financial Officer at GE.

 5. Clive Selley - BT CIO and CEO of BT Openreach